Risper8/Computer-Vision-Projects/README.md

 Aim: To develop a system capable of predicting age, gender, and race from images, supporting TeleHospital diagnosis.

 Technologies: Python, Tensorflow, Keras, and Scikit-Learn.

+### 3. Muzzle Object detection
+Overview: This model detects a muzzle of a cow from an image.

+Aim: To develop an identification system.

+Technologies: Python, Transformers, Pytorch.